ctrueden/ctrueden.github.io/_pages/dungeonopoly.md

 #### Cleric tactics

 *   Use Bless/Curse to make deals with opponents.
 Offer them the chance to get their property blessed for a fee, or threaten to curse their property if they won't meet your demands.
 *   To stay protected from your enemies, especially the brutal fighter, have Shield of Faith active whenever possible.
-If a fighter is continually hassling you, use Sanctuary before your movement to protect yourself, and to increase the likelihood of her passing you.
+If an opponent is continually hassling you, use Sanctuary before your movement to protect yourself, and to increase the likelihood of her passing you.
 *   Don't forget about Divine Favor and Divine Power.
 Those Community Chest and Chance bonuses really add up.
 *   Use Holy Smite when an opponent is low on cash to force her to sell houses or mortgage property.
 *   Use Divine Intervention to force a lucky opponent to reroll if she escapes landing on your improved properties.
 Or use it on yourself to avoid landing on an opponent's improved property.